9 Bullets: Release

 On February 9, 2022, Screen Media announced that it had acquired all North American rights to the film, and was closing deals in key international markets.
 On April 22, 2022, the film had a limited release in select theaters in major U.S. cities and was available on Digital HD from Amazon Prime Video and iTunes.
 Screen Media began a day-and-date release on its advertising-supported video-on-demand services.
 The film was released on DVD & Blu-ray on June 7, 2022.

 Reception

 Box office

 As of January 28, 2023, 9 Bullets has grossed $10,601 in Europe and the Middle East, and $183,307 in Asia Pacific, for a total worldwide gross of $193,908.

 Critical response

 9 Bullets was generally not well received by top film critics.
 Cath Clarke writes in The Guardian, "Headey is never less than watchable, but what a wasted opportunity."
 In The Austin Chronicle, Richard Whittaker saw the film as having both, "Lousy plotting and beyond questionable character motivations" which he believes, "bring the story to a constant, grinding halt."
 Courtney Howard, film reviewer for The A.V.
 Club, called it "a dud, yet one made semi-palatable thanks to a decent performance from leading lady Lena Headey, and of all things, a soulful ballad written by Diane Warren."

+Metacritic, which uses a weighted average, assigned the film a score of 0 out of 100, based on 3 critics, indicating "overwhelming dislike".